ekfriis/resume/resume.md

 -  Author (among many) on Higgs Boson discovery paper, editor for the Vector-Boson Higgs search.
 -  Designed embedded algorithms and control systems for calorimeter trigger, based on the Microblaze FPGA platform.
--  Built a data analysis platform to support UW’s physics analyses of LHC data, used by the group for 7 years after I left.
+-  Built a data analysis platform to support UW’s physics analyses of LHC data, used for 7 years after I left.
 -  Convener of Tau Physics Object Group, organizing physics efforts across multiple university groups and labs.

 #### University of California, Davis